rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

     -   epistemology
     -   abstract Platonism
     -   [Platonic Academy](https://en.wikipedia.org/wiki/Platonic_Academy) (387 BCE - 529 CE) from which we derive academia
+    -   "the safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato." [^Whitehead1978pX]
 -   [Aristotle](http://en.wikipedia.org/wiki/Aristotle) (384-322 BCE)
     -   teleological: things have "natural" purposes or tendencies
 -   [Epicurus](https://en.wikipedia.org/wiki/Epicurus) (341-270 BCE)